 Investments in wind and solar

 Since 2009, IKEA Group has invested EUR 1.7 billion in renewable energy.
-We have committed to own and operate 416 wind turbines and have installed around 750,000 solar panels on IKEA buildings.
+We have committed to own and operate 416 wind turbines and have installed around 900,000 solar panels on our stores and other buildings.
 In FY17, we generated renewable energy equivalent to 73% of the energy we used across our operations.